python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 <http://matplotlib.sourceforge.net/examples/pylab_examples/line_styles.html>`_
 for an example with lots-o-subplots.

 You can clear the current figure with `clf()`_ and the current axes with `cla()`_.
-If you find this statefulness, annoying, don't despair, this is just a thin stateful wrapper around an object oriented API, which you can use instead (see :ref:`artist-tutorial`)
+If you find this statefulness, annoying, don't despair, this is just a thin stateful wrapper around an object oriented API, which you can use instead.
+See the :ref:`advanced_plotting` page for an introduction to this approach, and the then `Artist tutorial
+<http://matplotlib.sourceforge.net/users/artists.html>`_ for the gory details.

 .. _working-with-text: